petermeissner/wikipediatrend/README.md

 ## Introduction

-On Wikipedia there are a lot of information to be explored behind the scenes.
+Wikipedia provides a lot of valuable meta data.
 One type of information are page access statistics -- e.g. http://stats.grok.se/en/201409/Peter_Principle.
 Another type are the info pages -- e.g. https://en.wikipedia.org/w/index.php?title=Peter_Principle&action=info.
-While the latter falls into the jurisdiction of the [MediaWiki](http://cran.r-project.org/web/packages/WikipediR/index.html)-package for the former no ready made package exists.
+While the latter falls into the jurisdiction of the [MediaWiki](http://cran.r-project.org/web/packages/WikipediR/index.html)-package , this package allows loading page view statistics into R.

 ## Stats.grok.se API and the wikipediatrend package

-`http://stats.grok.se` provides an Web API to retreive Wikipedia page access statistics on a daily basis.
+`http://stats.grok.se` retrieves Wikipedia page access statistics on a daily basis.
 The information is either presented in HTML or provided as JSON data.

 ```
 http://stats.grok.se/en/201409/Peter_Principle